Keely Brown (goaltender): Early life

 Keely Brown was born and raised in Canada and displayed a keen interest in sports at an early age, taking up ringette, a sport that was gaining popularity in the country.
 She eventually honed her skills as an ice hockey goaltender and then broadened her experience by participating in in-line hockey.

 Education

 Brown completed a four-year undergraduate degree in psychology and criminology with a women's studies minor at the University of Toronto, after which she went on to Osgoode Hall Law School and was admitted to the Ontario Bar in 2003.

 Ringette

 Early career

 Before moving to Alberta, Keely grew up playing ringette in the province of Ontario in Kitchener, Waterloo, and Sudbury.
 Keely competed in 19 Canadian Ringette Championships, winning nine gold and eight silver medals.

 Team Canada ringette

+Goalie

-Brown spent 14 years competing as a national ringette goalie for the Canadian senior national ringette team from 1998 - 2012.
+Brown spent years competing as a national ringette goalie for the Canadian senior national ringette team from 2000 - 2010.
 She competed in five World Ringette Championships, winning one gold and four silver medals.

+Coach

+Brown is currently an assistant coach for 2023 Team Canada Junior for the 2023 World Ringette Championships in Calgary, Canada.

-Keely served as the senior goalie coach for Team Canada at the 2013 World Ringette Championships and the goalie coach for Team Canada U19 West at the 2012 World Junior Ringette Championships.
+At the international senior level, Keely worked as the World Ringette Championships senior goalie coach for 2013 Team Canada Senior at the 2013 World Ringette Championships and an assistant coach for 2019 Team Canada Senior at the 2019 World Ringette Championships winning silver both times.
+She also worked as the Canadian national ringette team's goalie consultant for 2016 Team Canada Senior and 2017 Team Canada Senior who won silver both times.

+At the international junior level, she was the goalie coach for Team Canada U19 West at the 2012 World Junior Ringette Championships who won bronze medal.
+She was one of the assistant coaches at the 2022 World Ringette Championships for 2022 Team Canada Junior where the team won the silver medal.